Demand European Union to fund the research on embryonic stem cells and on genome editing in germ-line

 We believe that limiting the extraction of stem cells to supernumerary embryos (embryos left by medically assisted procreation cycles) might complicate the research of effective treatments and the application of the valid therapies that derive from it.

-We also think the article 14 of the Horizon Europe proposal for funding research should not exclude activities intended to modify the genetic heritage of human beings, which could make such changes inheritable, when these are carried out for preventive or therapeutic purposes.
+We also think the article 14 of the Horizon Europe proposal for funding research should not exclude activities intended to modify the genetic heritage of human beings, which could make such changes inheritable, when these are carried out for preventive purposes.

 About 8000 monogenic diseases are known and each individual, often without knowing it, is a carrier of various mutations that can cause a genetic disease.